svgdotjs/svgdom/readme.md

 ## Using svgdom in your own projects

 Albeit this dom implementation aims to work with svgjs, it is of course possible to use it in your own projects.
-Keep in mind, that some functions are just not needed in svgjs and therefore not implemented.
+Keep in mind, that some functions are just not needed in svgjs and therefore not implemented or tested.
 If you need a certain feature don't hesistate to open an issue or submit a pull request.

-Last thing to say: **childNodes is an array!**
+Last thing to say: **childNodes is an array!** (yet)